1UpJohn/circumference-calculator/README.md

 # circumference-calculator
-this is just a test project don't take it too seriously
+this is just a test project so don't take it too seriously